 - Applicant is a Community based organization (CBO) or represents the interests and needs of the following groups:

 - Sex workers

-- LGBTQI
+- o LGBTQI

 - Men who have sex with men (MSM)

 - (Ex) Prisoners

 - Women vulnerable to HIV

-- Migrants
+- o Migrants

 - Adolescents and/or youth

 - People using drugs

 - People living with HIV (PLHIV)

 - Applicant is based in Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russian Federation, Tajikistan, Turkmenistan, Ukraine or Uzbekistan.

-- Applicant is a registered NGO/CBO or if not registered provides references from partner

-organisations.
-Emergency Support Fund operational team shall be able to receive sufficient

-information about an applicant and can request information about applicant's capacities from
+- Applicant is a registered NGO/CBO or if not registered provides references from partner organisations.
+Emergency Support Fund operational team shall be able to receive sufficient information about an applicant and can request information about applicant's capacities from mentioned partners.
+An applicant can be a national or regional network.

-mentioned partners.
 Proposals by individuals will not be taken into consideration for funding.
+Unregistered initiatives and groups if awarded a grant, need to find a reliable fiscal partner which can receive the grant money through an international transfer.